werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 Templates are placed in the `.helm/templates` directory.

 Directory contains YAML files `*.yaml`.
-Each YAML file describes one or several kubernetes resources specs separated by three hyphens `---`, for example:
+Each YAML file describes one or several Kubernetes resources specs separated by three hyphens `---`, for example:

 ```yaml
 apiVersion: apps/v1